Pagure/pagure/doc/install_pagure_ci.rst

 The second file is the systemd service file.

-* Configure your pagure instance to support CI, add the following to your configuration file
+* Configure your Pagure instance to support CI, add the following to your configuration file

 ::